cfengine/documentation/getting-started/installation.markdown

 INSTALLATION INSTRUCTIONS (CLEAN INSTALL)
 -----------------------------------------
 * Clean install is tested
-* Do not upgrade from previous versions of CFEngine 3 Enterprise/Nova.
+* Do not upgrade from previous versions of CFEngine 3 Enterprise.
-MC
 * As always, install HUB first, then client(s).